JirzyKerklaan/JirzyKerklaan/README.md

 ### About me

-- 💼 Student at Hogeschool Rotterdam, Netherlands
+- 💼 Awaiting education at Hogeschool Rotterdam, Netherlands
 - 📈 Built Skiter, Fitness-app and more

 - ❤️ I love writing Javascript code and building fun projects